 And VisualTorah works for creators, because the act of sketchnoting engraves Torah teachings and interpretations on the mind in a new and deeper way.

-We’ve released one VisualTorah volume, and are working on two others:
+We’ve released one VisualTorah volume, and are working on another:

 Click through for more information on each of these.